India's biggest IPOs before Hyundai Motor unit flotation

 Paytm, formally known as One97 Communications, filed for a 183 billion rupee IPO in 2021 but did not see blow-out demand as it netted bids 1.89 times the shares on offer.

-Its stock too plummeted on its listing day as investors questioned its losses and its valuation.
+Its stock also plummeted on its listing day as investors questioned its losses and its valuation.

 * COAL INDIA